-It looks like despite all the economic and financial crises and even the new Cold War that seems to be starting right now we are truly blessed to live in the first decades of the 21st century.
+It looks like despite all the economic and financial crises and even the new Cold War that is starting right now we are truly blessed to live in the first decades of the 21st century.
 Only about twenty or thirty years ago a relatively inexpensive watch (or car or TV set or guitar) would look dull and crude.
-There would be lots of imperfections clearly visible when it comes to finish, assembly and overall design of the thing.
+There would be lots of imperfections clearly visible when it comes to the finish, assembly and overall design of the thing.

 This new Saint Honore Worldcode GMT model is a perfect example of this trend.
-While the watch is clearly not terribly expensive (far from it), it looks very convincing with its brushed stainless steel body and a rose gold PVD-treated steel bezel with a sexy black aluminum insert.
-Sporting a 24 hour scale, the bezel may not be that impressive as Omega watches with their relatively new “liquid metal” bezels, but it still looks very nice.
+While the watch is not terribly expensive (far from it), it looks convincing with its brushed stainless steel body and a rose gold PVD-treated steel bezel with a sexy black aluminum insert.
+Sporting a 24-hour scale, the bezel may not be that impressive as Omega watches with their relatively new “liquid metal” bezels, but it still looks nice.

 The black dial with its open-worked hands and a bright red extra hour hand that displays time in the second time zone is finely designed and flawlessly executed.
-It is perfectly readable in any condition and there seems to be enough lume to light a small room in the night.
-The font family for the “WORLDCODE” and “GMT” inscriptions seems to be well-chosen (a thing that even major brands often overlook trying to make the design as bold as possible) and I really like that combination of light and bold typefaces.
+It is perfectly readable in any condition and there is enough Superluminova to light a small room in the night.
+The font family for the “WORLDCODE” and “GMT” inscriptions is well-chosen (a thing that even major brands often overlook trying to make the design as bold as possible) and I like that combination of light and bold typefaces.

 To be frank, as I am looking at the watch at the moment of typing these words, I struggle to find any noticeable flaw to it.
-Everything seems to be perfectly balanced.
+Everything is perfectly balanced.
 Everything is just where it is supposed to be.
-Yes, the primary hour and minute hands could be a fraction longer, but their real size makes the thinner GMT hand look even easier to spot (something that may come handy when you are driving the car on the highway and don’t have much time taking your eyes of the road).
+Yes, the primary hour and minute hands could be a fraction longer, but their real size makes the thinner GMT hand look even easier to spot (something that may come handy when you are driving the car on the highway and don’t have much time taking your eyes off the road).